scigoli/days-off-loopback/README.md

 ```

 ### Using Cloudant instead of MongoDB
-The cloud version of this application persist data on Cloudant, which is a "Database As A Service" provided by IBM Bluemix.
+The cloud version of this application persists data on Cloudant, which is a "Database As A Service" provided by IBM Bluemix.
 Moving a Loopback application from MongoDB to Cloudant is pretty straightforward.

 * Create a Cloudant DBAAS application, enter its specific dashboard and create a database (e.g. "days-off")